UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/logging_in/index.md

 # Logging In

+## System Access
-??? warning "Account creation is necessary to log in"
+!!! warning "Account creation is necessary to log in"
     If you have not yet done so, you will need to register for an account to log in.
 See <a href="../../registration_and_access/account_creation/" target="_blank">our registration documentation</a> for steps.

-## System Access

-!!! tip "Login issues"
+!!! info "Login issues"
     If you experience any issues during the login process, [see our FAQs for common problems](../../support_and_training/faqs/account_access/).

 Once you've succesfully registered for an HPC account, you're ready to log in.
 There are two main methods to access the HPC system